Your Account

 API Access

-In order to use the Polinode API you will need to generate a set of Public and Private keys.
-Click on the New API Key button to generate these keys and then enter your password.
-You will then see a Public and Private API key in a dialogue.
-Copy and paste these keys and store them somewhere secure - you should treat these keys like your password and not disclose them to anyone else.
-Polinode does not store your private API key so you will want to make sure to store this yourself before closing the dialogue.
+In order to use the Polinode API you will need to generate an API credential.
+Click on the New API Key button to generate a credential and then enter your password.
+A dialogue will then display a Bearer token.
+Copy and store this token somewhere secure - you should treat it like your password and not disclose it to anyone else.
+Polinode does not store your token so you will want to make sure to record it yourself before closing the dialogue.

-Once you have generated a set of API keys you will see them in a table that includes the date and time they were created.
-You should make sure that only those keys that you are actively using are in this table and delete old keys by clicking the delete button once you are finished with them.
+Once you have generated a credential you will see it in a table that includes the date and time it was created.
+You should make sure that only those credentials that you are actively using are in this table and delete (revoke) old credentials by clicking the delete button once you are finished with them.

 Organization